 In the spirit of 'vision boarding', once you've identified what you'd like to accomplish in the next 12 months, you can add images to what your life looks like after you've succeeded.
 Cut out magazine clippings or articles and add inspirational quotes or photographs.
 Visual prompts are excellent motivators.
 The old Sports Illustrated model on the refrigerator trick.
 Although, please.
 Don't do that.
 The idea is to put daily reminders in front of you so you don't easily forget what it is you truly want when your life gets busy or when the events of your friends' Facebook wall becomes an alluring distraction.

-If you feel so inclined to share, please send me an email at firstname.lastname@example.org.
-If you’re not comfortable sharing publically, maybe you can share your dreams with a trusted confidant, someone who can hold you accountable when you get down on your vision for your future or feel it slip out of sight.
+If you feel so inclined to share, please send me an email at email@example.com.
+If you're not comfortable sharing publicly, maybe you can share your dreams with a trusted confidant, someone who can hold you accountable when you get down on your vision for your future or feel it slip out of sight.
 Because I guarantee, at some point you will.
 Enlist your own personal cheerleaders.
 I have a few and they never fail to keep me on point or simply put a smile on my face.
 And know that ultimately, you are supported by a greater presence that wants nothing but your happiness.